minhealthnz/health-and-independence-report/README.md

 ## User-friendly format

-The `output` directory contains the _health-and-independence-report-2022-supplementary-data-formatted_ HTML file with data organised in a more accessible format for readers.
+The `output` directory contains the _health-and-independence-report-YEAR-supplementary-data-formatted_ HTML file with data organised in a more accessible format for readers.
 This is intended for those who want to consult specific numbers or navigate through the different indicators.

 ## Additional information

-The 2022 Health and Independence Report, along with previous editions, can be accessed via the [Manatū Hauora website](https://www.health.govt.nz/about-ministry/corporate-publications/health-and-independence-reports).
+The most recent Health and Independence Report, along with previous editions, can be accessed via the [Manatū Hauora website](https://www.health.govt.nz/about-ministry/corporate-publications/health-and-independence-reports).

 For more information or queries, please contact ERI.AOM@health.govt.nz